tanzu-end-to-end/cartographer-workshop/workshop/content/exercises/a01-Intro.md

 The evolution of cloud native principles and Kubernetes have enabled a new, elegant, and powerful approach: Supply Chain Choreography on Kubernetes.

-In this workshop, you'll learn all about Supply Chain Choreography through hands-on exercises using Cartographer, a Kubernetes-native, open source tool that is easy-to-use and caters to the needs of both developers and operators.
+In this workshop, you'll learn all about Supply Chain Choreography through hands-on exercises using Cartographer, a Kubernetes-native, open source tool that caters to the needs of both developers and operators and is easy to use.

-### Agenda
+##### Agenda

 - Manual approach
-  - You will start by manually executing a simple path to production on Kubernetes, to understand the basic mechanics of operating a workflow using Kubernetes-native resources and to identify opportunities for automation.
+  - You will start by manually choreographing a simple path to production on Kubernetes, to understand the basic mechanics of operating a workflow using Kubernetes-native resources and to identify opportunities for automation.

 - Cartographer 101
-  - Next, you will introduce Cartographer to choreograph the workflow automatically.
+  - Next, you will introduce Cartographer to automate the choreography of workflow.
   You'll explore both the developer and operator experiences for using Cartographer.

 - GitOps Workflow